tonysamperi/ngx-popperjs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: BUGS ONLY!
-about: Create a report to improve ngx-popperjs
+about: DO NOT OPEN TO ASK FOR NEXT VERSION!
 title: 'BUG: your summary here'
 labels: ''
 assignees: ''